 Associate Degree in Forensic Science

 Higher education institutions rarely offer two-year forensic science degrees.
-However, associate programs in criminal justice, legal studies, or paralegal studies can provide you with relevant skills.
-Degree plans total a minimum of 60 credits, which students complete in two years.
-Some schools deliver online tracks that accelerate degree completion, enabling distance learners to graduate in 18 months.
+However, associate programs in criminal justice, legal studies, and paralegal studies can provide you with relevant skills.

-You can access some entry-level positions with an associate degree.
-However, many popular careers, including police officer and paralegal, require additional training and state certification.
-Students often use associate programs as a springboard, taking advantage of low tuition offered by community colleges before transferring into a bachelor's program.
+You can qualify for some entry-level positions with an associate degree.
+However, many popular careers, including police officer and paralegal, require additional training and state licensure.
+Students often use associate programs as a springboard, taking advantage of the lower tuition rates offered by community colleges before transferring into a bachelor's program.

-These forensic lab workers gather samples and analyze tissue, body fluids, and other substances.
-They operate complex laboratory equipment (like cell counters and microscopes) and catalog results.
+These forensic lab workers gather samples and analyze tissue samples, body fluids, and other substances.
+They operate complex laboratory equipment like cell counters and microscopes and catalog their results.
 Working under the guidance of experienced scientists and laboratory managers, medical laboratory technicians also create official reports for police and criminal investigators.

-As general law enforcement workers, police officers patrol assigned areas and answer emergency calls.
-They protect lives and property by monitoring for suspicious activity and confronting offenders.
+Police officers patrol assigned areas and answer emergency calls.
 They also conduct traffic stops and gather evidence for civil and criminal investigations.
 Some police officers specialize in divisions like narcotics or homicide.

 Bachelor's Degree in Forensic Science

-By completing a bachelor's program in forensic science, you can gain access to a wide variety of occupations in law enforcement and scientific investigation.
+By completing a bachelor's program in forensic science, you can qualify for several law enforcement and scientific investigation occupations.
 Core classes include criminal procedure and evidence, criminalistics, and medical and legal investigations of death.
 Students learn to analyze fingerprints, firearms and toolmarks, and digital evidence.

-A typical undergraduate curriculum totals at least 120 credits, which students complete in four years.
-Accelerated online programs allow learners to obtain their credentials in as little as two years.
+A typical undergraduate curriculum requires at least 120 credits, which full-time students can complete in four years.
+Some accelerated online programs allow learners to graduate in significantly less time.

-Forensic science technicians assist law enforcement by collecting evidence and performing microscopic, chemical, and biological analysis.
+Forensic science technicians assist law enforcement by collecting evidence and performing microscopic, chemical, and biological analyses.
 Some technicians specialize in crime scene investigation, securing areas of interest and gathering samples.

 Financial examiners ensure that business governance and transactions comply with government regulations.
 They review operating income, balance sheets, and expense accounts for financial soundness and safety.
 They also work with company leaders to develop policies and procedures that bolster financial growth.
 As government employees, financial examiners investigate fraud, identifying white-collar and corporate crimes.

 Technical writers create developer guides, instruction manuals, and journal articles on complex or specialized information.
 They ensure that content is standardized across all of a company's platforms.
-In the forensic science field, these professionals write medical and legal content for print publications and websites.
+In forensic science, these professionals may write medical and legal content for print publications and websites.
 Although technical writers often work as freelancers, some find employment with a single company.

 Master's Degree in Forensic Science

-Master's programs in forensic science usually total 30 credits and take two years to complete.
+Master's programs in forensic science usually require 30 credits and take about two years to complete.
 Core classes include forensic biology, chemistry and analysis of drugs, and organizational information systems.
-Accelerated options for distance learners offer students the ability to earn their degree in as little as 12 months.
+Accelerated options for distance learners offer students the ability to earn their degree within one year.

 Laboratory managers oversee the daily operations of laboratories and establish standards of conduct for employees.
 They can work for medical facilities, manufacturers, and higher education institutions.
-Within the forensic science field, they ensure that the handling of evidence in a lab adheres to government standards and criminal justice procedures.
+Within forensic science, they ensure that evidence handling in a lab adheres to government standards and criminal justice procedures.

 Working as freelancers or for consulting firms, security consultants help clients protect digital information.
 These cybersecurity professionals identify security gaps and recommend solutions through systems installation and software updates.
 They work with company leaders to establish IT standards and best practices.
 They also develop employee training programs.

-Forensic DNA analysts conduct chemical and genetic tests of samples gathered by law enforcement officials or legal teams.
+Forensic DNA analysts conduct chemical and genetic tests of samples gathered by law enforcement officials and legal teams.
 After initial sample assessment, they create a genetic profile of the person in question by applying DNA markers and demographic data.
-They also create official reports and testify as expert witnesses.
+They also create official reports and may testify as expert witnesses.

-These forensic scientists specialize in discerning how drugs and other chemicals affect the human body.
-They conduct tests on tissue samples and bodily fluids to determine the presence or absence of a specific substance such as alcohol, toxins, or illicit and prescription drugs.
-Because forensic toxicologists often work within the criminal justice system, they must take care to follow and document evidence chain of custody.
+These forensic scientists discern how drugs and other chemicals affect the human body.
+They conduct tests on tissue samples and bodily fluids to determine the presence or absence of a specific substance, such as alcohol, toxins, or illicit and prescription drugs.
+Because forensic toxicologists often work within the criminal justice system, they must take care to follow and document the evidence chain of custody.